 Breakfast, Lunch and Dinner

-As you ascend further from Chauri Leddar, you will now cross the elevation mark of 4000 meters.
-It is crucial to take it slow and steady.
+On this day, you will enter the alpine zone of the Annapurna region.
+The Annapurna Circuit Trek route from Chauri Leddar steadily goes uphill, and you will cross the elevation mark of 4000 meters.
+Therefore, it is crucial to take the trek slowly and steadily.
 The area beyond Chauri Leddar is barren, dry, and semi-arid.
-There are high chances of landslides, AMS, and other physical risks in this stretch of the journey.
+You will notice the valley begins to narrow, with rocky cliffs on both sides.
+There is a high risk of landslides, AMS, and other physical risks along this stretch of the journey.
+Similarly, the path is uneven with loose stones.
 We advise you to take it slow and listen to your guide.
 Today’s journey guides you through numerous dry landslides scattered across the landscape.

-The Manang region experiences minimal rainfall, even during the monsoon season, resulting in a predominantly dry environment.
-The occasional storm winds further increase the susceptibility to landslides in various parts of the area.
-Following the trail cut by the Kona River, we arrive at Thorung Phedi in the evening for our night stopover.
-From Thorung Phedi, you’ll be treated to captivating vistas of Purbung Himal (6500m), Mt.
-JinJang (6111m), Mt.
-Chulu (6584m), and other scenic mountain views.
+The Manang region experiences minimal rainfall, even during the monsoon season.
+Hence, it results in a predominantly dry environment.
+The occasional storms further increase the risk of landslides across the area.
+As you move forward, the trail becomes more rocky and narrower.
+Following the trail cut by the Kona River, you arrive at Thorung Phedi in the evening for our night stopover.
+From Thorung Phedi, you will be treated to captivating vistas of Purbung Himal (6500m), JinJang (6111m), Chulu (6584m), and other scenic mountain views.

 Day 08